Builtin Functions and Constants¶

 Then it repeatedly executes the condition which must be a Boolean expression.
 The first time the condition evaluates to false, the loop exits.
 After each time the condition evaluates to true, the increment is evaluated and control transfers back to the body.

-statement in the body exits the loop.
+An unlabelled break statement in the body exits the loop.

-statement in the body jumps back to the increment and then to
+An unlabelled continue statement in the body jumps back to the increment and then to

 the condition.